bol-edu/fsic_asic/README.md

    please modidy line `71`,`72` and `138`,`139` of `run_xsim` script to decide to run default FSIC demo project or with user project replaced.
    Efabless's repo also need to clone first.
    **https://github.com/efabless/caravel**
-   **https://github.com/efabless/caravel_user_project**
+   (refence note 1 for git clone and create a banch from mpw-8c tag) **https://github.com/efabless/caravel_user_project**
    **https://github.com/efabless/caravel_mgmt_soc_litex**
+   (refence note 2 for git clone and create a banch from mpw-8c tag)

    About How to setup user project of efabless, please refer this link first **https://github.com/bol-edu/caravel-lab#2-caravel-user-flow**